HardXploitDev/mc-status/README.md

 # mc-status
 Unofficial project of MCStatus.io, a minimalist library that allows you to get information about Minecraft Java or Bedrock servers.
+Can be used in JavaScript (CJS and ESM) and TypeScript.
+The current version is improved and made by [JustEvil](https://github.com/EvilG-MC), thank you very much for your contribution.

 > [!TIP]
 > The API used for check server status is from https://mcstatus.io/ (v2).